trevorwhitney/bosh-recipes/README.md

 1. `gcloud compute ssh bosh-bastion`
 1. clone this repository to `~/bosh-recipes`
 1. `cd ~/bosh-recipes`

-1. You will need to create an [interoperability key](https://cloud.google.com/storage/docs/migrating#keys) to use google cloud storage as your blobstore, then run the following (making sure to replace the variables):
+Next you will need to create an [interoperability key](https://cloud.google.com/storage/docs/migrating#keys) to use google cloud storage as your blobstore, then run the following (making sure to replace the variables):

   ```bash